sendgrid/docs/source/User_Guide/email_activity_beta.md

 ---
 layout: page
 weight:
-title: Email Activity Feed - Beta
+title: Email Activity Feed
 navigation:
   show: true
 seo:
-  title: Email Activity Feed Beta
+  title: Email Activity Feed
   override: true
   description:
 ---
 {% info %}
 In order to gain access to the Email Activity Feed API, you must purchase [additional email activity history](https://app.sendgrid.com/settings/billing/addons/email_activity).
-{% endinfo %}

-{% warning %}
-Email Activity is in beta and you may not have access - we are currently in the process of rolling out access.
-For more information, see the [Release Notes]({{root_url}}/release_notes.html#-Email-Activity-Feed-Beta).
-The feature may also change at any time without notice.
-{% endwarning %}

-{% info %}
-You can return to the old Email Activity Feed page at any time by hovering over the BETA tag at the top of the page and selecting the “Switch Back” link that appears.
 {% endinfo %}

 The Email Activity feed allows you to view a snapshot of email-related activity associated with your account and any subusers.
 Enhanced email activity and storage gives you increased visibility into the email delivery flow of each email message to expedite the troubleshooting process.